turingschool/lesson_plans/ruby_03-professional_rails_applications/diagnostic.md

 * Be able to read, understand and refactor existing code
 * Be able to use external resources in the problem solving process (ie: Google, Docs etc)

-**NOTE:** only some of these topics will be included in the assessment.

 ## Expectations

 * As you work, you *should*: